2005 NASCAR Nextel Cup Series: Full Drivers' Championship

+^{†} – Kenny Wallace replaced Kurt Busch for the race after Busch was suspended by Roush Racing for the remainder of the season. ^{‡} – Hermie Sadler originally qualified for the race but was replaced by Mike Skinner. ^{₪} – Mike Wallace qualified for the race, but was replaced by P. J. Jones. ^{¿} – J. J. Yeley qualified for Tony Stewart. ^{¶} – David Stremme originally replaced Sterling Marlin, who had left the track to mourn the death of his father Coo Coo Marlin, but was replaced by Scott Pruett for the race after Pruett originally failed to qualify in another Chip Ganassi Racing entry. ^{¡} – Paul Menard qualified for Robby Gordon. ^{¥} – Chad Chaffin qualified for the race, but was replaced by Bobby Hamilton Jr. ^{∞} – Bobby Gerhart qualified for Carl Edwards, who was running the Busch Series race at Pikes Peak International Raceway. ^{‹›} – Jon Wood qualified for Ricky Rudd. ^{†} – Mark Green qualified for Kyle Petty.

 Rookie of the year

 The 2005 Rookie of the Year battle in NEXTEL Cup was pretty much decided halfway into the season.
 Twenty-year-old Kyle Busch became a phenomenon by winning twice and breaking the record for the youngest driver to win at NASCAR's premier level.
 Runner-up Travis Kvapil had a modest season, qualifying for every race, but only finishing in the top-ten twice.
 After that, the field was quite slim, as only Mike Garvey and Stanton Barrett ran more than seven races during the year.
 The only other declaree, Eric McClure, had resigned from his No. 73 Raabe Racing Enterprises ride after the season's third race.
 And while he had run too many races in 2004 to declare for the ROTY award for 2005, Carl Edwards became the most popular first-year driver – winning four races.